Substitutes - Educators, Paras, and Secretaries

 If a substitute fulfills an assignment at District designated schools they will receive an incentive of ten (10) additional dollars for a full day and five (5) additional dollars for a half day.
 The District will decide by the first day school year for the upcoming school year, which schools would have incentive pay and will provide the list to PAT.
 It is up to the District’s discretion to determine what schools would receive incentive pay.

 We understand this is a difficult and uncertain time financially for you and we value your service to our students and the PPS community.
 We are working remotely, but we are working and the Substitute Offices are open!
 If you have any questions, please feel free to reach out to us.

 Substitutes are temporary, on call staff and are not required to work during the closure.
 The district will provide voluntary professional development, please keep an eye on your email for potential opportunities after spring break.
 We understand this is a difficult and uncertain time financially for you and we value your service to our students and the PPS community.

 Your March 31 paycheck includes compensation for jobs worked from 2/16/2020 - 3/15/2020; the closure does not impact this paycheck.

 During this unprecedented closure, the district is offering compensation to substitutes during the extended closure based upon an average of work performed.
 We are in the process of determining the specifics of how this will be calculated and will continue to update you as we learn more.

-For Substitute Teachers who were assigned to a long-term job in the system during the extended closure, you will continue to receive the extended rate of pay.
+For Substitute Educators who were assigned to a long-term job in the system during the extended closure, you will continue to receive the extended rate of pay.